 Hot Pie: How'd you know?

-- Only Known by Their Nickname: We never learn his nickname.
+- Only Known by Their Nickname: We never learn his real name.

 - Power Trio: With Arya and Gendry, of the Two Guys and a Girl variety.
 In contrast to the usual variation, however, Hot Pie is clearly The Chick.

-- Put on a Bus: Chooses to stay and work at an inn baking instead of continuing on with Arya, Gendry, and the Brotherhood.
+- Put on a Bus: He chooses to stay and work at an inn baking instead of continuing on with Arya, Gendry, and the Brotherhood.

 - Staring Down Cthulhu: One of the prisoners in Harrenhal tells him this is a sure way not to get picked for torture by the Mountain.
 Hot Pie lives to tell the tale.
 The other kid doesn't.

 - Supreme Chef: Hot Pie's skill as a cook is his greatest — and perhaps only — talent, and it earns him the series' one and only legitimate happy ending.